Have you lately been having headaches that won’t go away?

 Over the Counter Night Guards May Not Work as Expected

 Teeth grinding guards are available at your local pharmacy and you can also order them online.
 Some websites offer you putty kits that you can use to take an impression and send it to the company.
 You’ll receive a dental guard molded according to the shape of your teeth.
 However, it is advisable that you consult an accredited dentist and ask if you need to wear an occlusion guard.
 She will examine you and provide the right mouth guard for teeth grinding.
 Not only can the professional make adjustments as needed, but you’ll also avoid the risk of Temporomandibular Joint Disorder that can result from an ill-fitting appliance.

 Teeth clenching and bruxing can result in a host of other problems.
 You’ll have trouble sleeping and getting adequate rest.
 As a result, taking care of personal and professional commitments can become difficult.
 A good solution is to contact your dentist and talk about the best options available to you.
 She will likely suggest that you get teeth grinding guards that will help you deal with the problem.
 You’ll also receive guidance on the additional steps to take and kick the habit for good.

 If you’ve been looking for solutions for the constant aches and pains, constant stress, and irritability resulting from bruxism, it’s time to get help.
 Contact Dr. Jennifer Silver at Macleod Trail Dental and ask about using night guards.
 You can schedule an appointment by calling us at this number: (403) 253-1248.
 We also have associates who can answer any queries you may have.
 Would you prefer to have us call you?
-Please enter your details into this form.
+Please enter your details in the form on the Contact Us page.
 We’ll get back to you soon!